NOAA-GFDL/fre-workflows/for-developers.md

     - model yaml: contains yaml anchors (i.e. variables that can be used throughout the yaml framework) and paths that point to the settings and post-processing yaml giles
-    - settings yaml: experiment-specific settings and switches; can also define more exeriment-specific yaml anchors
+    - settings yaml: experiment-specific settings and switches; can also define more experiment-specific yaml anchors
     - post-processing yaml: information about the components to be post-processed